 A Recap of Gratitude Journaling

-Hopefully you have found some gratitude prompts that will help your daily journaling efforts.
+Hopefully, you have found some gratitude prompts that will help your daily journaling efforts.
 Do you have any gratitude journal prompts to add to this list?
 If so, please share them in the comment section below.

-Finally, if you liked this post, you can express your own gratitude by sharing this post on your favorite social media platform.
+Also, if you liked this post, you can express your own gratitude by sharing this post on your favorite social media platform.